willastro/ENIIGMA-fitting-tool/doc/Examples.rst

     :alt: alternate text
     :figclass: align-center

-    Population check for the best combination.
+    Figure 6: Population check for the best combination.

 Evaluating the recurrence of the ice components